Rochester NY FC brings new soccer opportunities to local players and fans

 ROCHESTER, N.Y.
-(WROC) — Rochester NY FC will begin playing in the new MLS Next Pro professional league in 2022.
+(WROC) — Rochester New York FC will begin playing in the new MLS Next Pro professional league in 2022.

 Co-Owners David and Wendy Dworkin discussed the excitement surrounding this new chapter for soccer in Rochester’s storied history Wednesday during our Greater Rochester Enterprise Why ROC conversation.